Key takeaways

 • Email templates for common inquiry types

-None of this involves a specific matter, so none of it touches confidentiality.
-A weekly hour with Claude, a voice doc anchored to your firm's actual writing, and a final read by the attorney before publishing — that's the workflow.
+None of this touches a specific matter, so none of it touches confidentiality.
+A weekly hour with Claude, a voice doc built from your firm's actual writing, and a final read by an attorney before anything goes live.

-A note on advertising rules: every state bar has rules about what attorneys can and cannot say in marketing.
-AI does not know your jurisdiction's rules.
-Run drafts past your bar association's advertising guidelines before publishing.
+Every state bar has rules about what attorneys can and can't say in marketing, and AI doesn't know your jurisdiction's.
+Run every draft past your bar's advertising guidelines before it publishes.

 Intake is a paperwork tax on every new client.
-Forms get filled out, conflict checks get run, engagement letters get drafted, billing gets set up.
-Multiply that by every inquiry that comes in, and a meaningful share of the firm's time disappears into intake.
+Forms, conflict checks, engagement letters, billing setup.
+Multiply that by every inquiry and a real share of your week disappears into it.

-Legal-specific intake platforms (Clio Grow, Lawmatics, Lexicata) have added AI features that handle structured intake, conflict screening, and engagement letter generation.
-For a small firm, evaluating one of these is usually a faster path than building anything custom.
+Legal-specific intake platforms (Clio Grow, Lawmatics, Lexicata) have added AI features for structured intake, conflict screening, and engagement letters.
+For a small firm, evaluating one of these usually beats building something custom.

-If you stay with manual intake, the rule is the same as everywhere else: client-specific information goes into your case management system, not into consumer AI tools.
+If you stick with manual intake, the rule still holds.
+Client-specific information goes into your case management system, never into consumer AI tools.

 3. Internal operations and templates (use carefully)